ideasonpurpose/fake-form-filler/README.md

-Fake Form Filler
-An autofill bookmarklet for quickly populating web forms with fake data for testing.
+An autofill bookmarklet for quickly populating web forms with fake data.
+Useful for testing.

 To install, just copy this url into a bookmark: